BTS-CM/Norns/about.md

 # Conclusion

-The Norns are an unique asset which will ideally operate forever on the BTS DEX without any centralized influence.
-Once 7 price feed publishers begin providing feeds it will become active for trading on the BTS DEX.
+The Norns are an unique asset which will ideally operate forever on the Bitshares platform without any centralized influence.
+Once 7 price feed publishers begin providing feeds it will become active for trading on the Bitshares platform.
 Hopefully this will be more successful than Hertz and will attract new users to Bitshares and possibly inspire similar ABAs to be created in the future.